 - Macaluso, FKH Myburgh (2012) Current evidence that exercise can increase the number of adult stem cells.
 Journal of muscle research and cell motility.
 33:3-4:187-98.

 - Blackmore, DG, et al. (2009) Exercise increases neural stem cell number in a growth hormone-dependent manner, augmenting the regenerative response in aged mice.
 Stem Cells.
 27:8:2044-52.

-2. Caloric restriction and fasting
+2. Caloric restriction and fasting for stem cell stimulation

 An article recently came out saying that fasting boosts stem cell numbers.
 The team from USC found that even just a few days of fasting increased the number of stem cells in our blood system.
 This potential connection between fasting and stem cell numbers also makes sense as our body probably needs to be more efficient at times of low food availability and boost resistance to infection.